FREQUENTLY ASKED QUESTIONS ABOUT OUR CSA

 This year we have only one share size, which is $525 dollars for the entire season.
 We accept payment plans as well.
 Just email us and we'll work out details.

 We prefer cash and checks!
 But also accept venmo.
 Please see the CSA Sign Up page for more information.

 What do you use the money for exactly?

 We use the funds from our CSA program to catch up on those farm expenses that hit us particularly hard in the winter and spring, since we're as far as we can get from the revenue streams of last summer.
-Also, to cover the new year expenses like seeds and cover crops, organic compost and soil amendments, farm implements (another fancy hand weeder for Tyler!), row covers and netting (since we don't use pesticides or herbicides, we need all the help we can get), wood chips, etc. In addition, this year we may use the funds to buy a farm truck, a desperately needed vehicle that until now we've shockingly suffered without.
+Also, to cover the new year expenses like seeds and cover crops, organic compost and soil amendments, farm implements (another fancy hand weeder!), row covers and netting (since we don't use pesticides or herbicides, we need all the help we can get), wood chips, etc. In addition, this year we may use the funds to buy a farm truck, a desperately needed vehicle that until now we've shockingly suffered without.